-You can preconfigure (supply a configuration to) a new switch before it joins the switch stack.
-You can specify the stack member number, the switch type, and the interfaces associated with a switch that is not currently part of the stack.
+You can preconfigure (supply a configuration to) a new blade before it joins the chassis.
+You can specify the chassis member number, the blade type, and the interfaces associated with a blade that is not currently part of the chassis.

-Note: If you are replacing a switch with the same model in the same position in the stack, you do not need to preconfigure it.
-The new switch assumes the same configuration as the previous switch.
+Note: If you are replacing a member with the same model in the same position in the chassis, you do not need to preconfigure it.
+The new member assumes the same configuration as the previous member.

 - 1. Issue the member <unit-id> <switchindex> command.
-To view the supported unit types, use the show supported switchtype command. - 2.
-Next, configure the unit you just defined with configuration commands, just as if the unit were physically present. - Ports for the preconfigured unit come up in a detached state. - 3.
-To see the ports, use the show port all command.
-Now you can configure the detached ports for VLAN membership and any other port-specific configuration.
+To view the supported unit types, use the show supported switchtype command. - Configure the member that you just defined with configuration commands, just as if the member were physically present. - Ports for the preconfigured unit come up in a detached state. - 3.
+To see the ports, use the show port all command. - Now you can configure the detached ports for VLAN membership and any other port-specific configuration.

-After you preconfigure a unit type for a specific unit number, attaching a unit with different unit type for this unit number causes the switch to report an error.
-The show switch command indicates config mismatch for the new unit and the ports on that unit don't come up.
-To resolve this situation, you can change the unit number of the mismatched unit or delete the preconfigured unit type using the no member <unit-id> command.
+After you preconfigure a member type for a specific slot number, attaching a blade with a different blade type for this slot number causes the chassis to report an error.
+The showchassis command indicates a configuration mismatch for the new member and the ports on that slot do not come up.
+To resolve this situation, you can change the slot number of the mismatched unit or delete the preconfigured blade type using the no member <unit-id>command.

-When you add a preconfigured switch to the switch stack, the stack applies either the preconfigured configuration or the default configuration.
-The following table lists the events that occur when the switch stack compares the preconfigured configuration with the new switch.
+When you add a new blade to the chassis, the chassis applies either the preconfigured configuration or the default configuration.
+The following table lists the events that occur when the chassis compares the preconfigured configuration with the new member.